 How to buy the correct shoes for plantar fasciitis, heel pain

-After 20 years in the orthopedic shoe business I don’t know how many times I have been asked the question, “what are the best shoe for heel spurs, heel pain or plantar fasciitis”.
+After 30 years in the orthopedic shoe business I don’t know how many times I have been asked the question, “what are the best shoe for heel spurs, heel pain or plantar fasciitis”.
 I usually begin my explanation to the customer by saying that there is not one shoe that is right for everyone.
-What I mean by this is that everyone has a different foot structure and finding the correct shoe should be done on an individual basis.
+Everyone has a different foot structure and finding the correct shoe should be done on an individual basis.
 The rest of this article will explain how to find the perfect shoe for your foot problems.
 Also, check out why the US Navy chose our Ultimate Heel & Arch Support.
 It’s a fastest way to cure your heel pain!
 It works so well that it is dispensed by US Navy Physcians on 4 US Aircraft Carriers.

-When shopping for a shoe to treat your heel pain the first thing you must look for is a firm heel counter.
+When shopping for a shoe for heel pain the first thing you must look for is a firm heel counter.
 The heel counter is the back portion of the shoe that wraps around your heel bone and controls pronation and supination. (excessive pronation and supination are contributing factors of plantar fasciitis) When selecting new shoes squeeze the heel counter to make sure it is firm.
 If the heel counter collapses it is not correct shoe and will most likely not support your foot and ankle properly.

 Next, look for a shoe with an elevated heel and rocker sole.
 The heel of the shoe should be about 1 inch high; this will help shift some of the weight off of your painful heels.
 As for the rocker sole, the best way to test this is to put the shoe on a flat surface and push down on the toe.
 The shoe should rock forward in a rolling motion.
 The more the shoe rocks the better it is to help heal your plantar fasciitis.